 Children travelling with one parent must have a valid passport and a full (unabridged) birth certificate that identifies the parents.
 In addition, they must have a:

-- legal document signed by non-travelling parents, giving approval for the child to travel OR
+- legal document signed by non-travelling both parents, giving approval for the child to travel; OR

-- contain the full names and passport details of both parents registered on the birth certificate and the children
+- contain the full names, addresses, contacts, and passport details of both parents registered on the birth certificate

-- be accompanied by a certified copy of the birth certificate of non-travelling parents
+- be accompanied by a certified copy of the passports of non-travelling parents

-- specify the travel destinations of the parent and children.
+- specify the travel destinations of the parent and children, and

-If there is only one parent registered on the birth certificate, that person has sole responsibility for the children.
+If there is only one parent registered on the birth certificate, he/she has sole responsibility for the children.

-If you don't comply with these entry requirements, you'll risk deportation on arrival or being stopped from boarding your aircraft.
+If you don't comply with these entry requirements, you may be stopped from boarding your aircraft.

-If your passport doesn't comply with these requirements, you'll risk deportation on arrival or being stopped from boarding your aircraft.
+If your passport doesn't comply with these requirements, you may be stopped from boarding your aircraft.